Applied Music Placement Auditions 2.4 - 2.6

 2.5.
 Jazz Studies Auditions

-Applicants are expected to exhibit a high degree of proficiency on the major instrument as well as a practical understanding of jazz improvisation concepts.
+Applicants are expected to exhibit a high degree of proficiency on their major instrument as well as a practical understanding of jazz improvisation concepts.

 - Demonstrate ability to improvise and play with a rhythm section.